litestar-org/litestar/docs/usage/16-templating/1-template-context.md

 # Template Context

-Both `Jinja` and `Mako` support passing a context object to the template as well as defining callables that will be available inside the template.
+Both [Jinja2](https://jinja.palletsprojects.com/en/3.0.x/) and [Mako](https://www.makotemplates.org/) support passing a context object to the template as well as defining callables that will be available inside the template.

 ## Access the request instance through context

-Starlite injects the current request instance into the template context under `request` key, which enables accessing the request and through it the app etc.
+Starlite injects the current [request instance][starlite.connection.request.Request] into the template context under `request` key, which enables accessing the request and through it the app etc.

-For example, lets assume there is some value stored on the `app.state.some_key`, we could thus inject it into a `Jinja` template by doing something like this:
+For example, lets assume there is some value stored on the `app.state.some_key`, we could thus inject it into a Jinja template by doing something like this:

 ```html